bal-code-camp-rest-oidc/documentation/camp-worklog/Day-4.md

 # Fourth day

 ## Keycloak Realm Openshift
 The realm configuration of keycloak operator is limited.
 The following configurations are available:

 ![Realm-Sections](img/realm-1.png)

+We tried to convert the given keycloak-json-configuration to yaml with the [Json2Yaml](https://www.json2yaml.com/).

 We could not use it for our purpose, as we should also configure realm specific roles, which are not supported.